 Sociedad Española de Fertilidad (SEF) (2011).
 Manual de Andrología.
 Coordinador: Mario Brassesco.
 EdikaMed, S.L.
 ISBN: 978-84-7877.

 FAQs from users: 'Should men freeze their sperm to preserve their fertility?', 'There exist different fertility preservation options for males who have been diagnosed with cancer.
-What method is being currently used before undergoing a cancer treatment?', 'Does using frozen semen affect the result of assisted reproduction treatment?', 'How long can frozen sperm be stored?' and 'Is there an age limit for men to be able to freeze sperm?'.
+What method is being currently used before undergoing a cancer treatment?', 'Does using frozen semen affect the result of assisted reproduction treatment?', 'Is it possible to use semen from an international sperm bank?', 'How long can frozen sperm be stored?' and 'Is there an age limit for men to be able to freeze sperm?'.